MySQL Index Tuning Basics

 level

-Since an int is 4 bytes per column, we can see that a composite index on two columns is being used.
+Since int is 4 bytes per column, we can see that a composite index on two columns is being used.

 full_ragain